hirrolot/hirrolot.github.io/metasodomic-edute-1.md

 ## The Core Calculus

-Believe or not, we can achieve functional programming even without lambda abstractions as a reified software building block; our approach is to represent code in terms of compositions of a couple of built-in combinators -- this is what the SKI calculus about.
+Believe or not, we can achieve functional programming even without lambda abstractions as a reified software building block; our approach is to represent code as a composition of a couple of built-in combinators -- this is what the SKI calculus about.
 Being a [Turing tarpit], the SKI calculus is enough powerful to express all computations which can be expressed by the Turing machine or the untyped lambda calculus.

 [Turing tarpit]: https://en.wikipedia.org/wiki/Turing_tarpit